Support for traditional hunting and harvesting

 On this page

-What the Harvesters Support Grant is
+What the Harvesters Support Grant and Community Food Programs Fund are

 The Harvesters Support Grant increases access to country foods by providing funding to support traditional hunting, harvesting and food sharing in isolated communities.
-The Harvesters Support Grant is a new addition to the Nutrition North Canada program.
-It was developed in direct collaboration with Indigenous partners and respects the inherent hunting and harvesting rights of Indigenous peoples in Canada.
+It also respects the inherent hunting and harvesting rights of Indigenous people in Canada.

-Because each community has unique harvesting needs and priorities, the grant is designed to ensure that Indigenous governments and organizations can decide how best to support their own communities.
-Recipient organizations receive funding for communities in their region.
-Recipients can create programs or other ways to support the communities and harvesters they represent.
+Recipient organizations receive funding for eligible communities in their region and can create programs or other ways to support the communities they represent.

 Virtual chats